medined/perl-5-by-example/perl_5_by_example/operators.md

 precedence.
 Several examples were given to illustrate how precedence worked.
 My recommendation is to use parentheses to explicitly tell Perl how which order to evaluate operators.

-<P>The next chapter, "<A
-href="ch05.htm">Functions</A>," will look at how functions and list operators are the same thing.
+[](./functions.md) looks at how functions and list operators are the same thing.
 And you will be introduced to subroutines and parameters.

 ## Review Questions